Kaikorai Valley College

 Kaikorai Valley College (Māori: Te Kāreti o te Awaawa Kaikarae) is a medium-sized co-educational secondary school in Dunedin, New Zealand.
 Initially starting as Kaikorai Valley High School in 1958, the school combined with Kenmure Intermediate School in 1997 to become Kaikorai Valley College.
 The school caters for students in years 7 to 13.
-It celebrated its 50th jubilee in 2008.
+It celebrated its 50th jubilee in 2008 and its 60th jubilee in 2018.